Mythic Fantasy name generator background

 Style & Phonetics

-Elven names favor flowing vowels, soft consonants, and melodic multi-syllable rhythms.
-Use culture options to shift from regal High Elf elegance to airy Wood Elf nature tones or sharper Dark Elf shadows.
+Elven names favor flowing vowels, soft consonants, and melodic multi-syllable rhythm, but each subtype bends those rules differently.
+Use culture options to move from regal High Elf elegance to airy Wood Elf naturalism or sharper dusk-born and shadowed variants.

 Why This Elven Tool Works

 Great elven names need more than pretty syllables.
 MythNym focuses on flowing vowels, soft consonants, and culture-specific variation so High Elf, Wood Elf, and Dark Elf results all feel related without sounding interchangeable.
-The output is designed to stay readable while still feeling distinctly fantastical.
+The output is designed to stay readable while still carrying the sense of age, lineage, and cultural memory that makes elf names feel distinct from generic fantasy names.

 How to Shape Better Elf Names

-Start with culture first, then choose gender and length.
-High Elf outputs lean stately and refined, Wood Elf options tilt lighter and more nature-linked, while Dark Elf variants carry sharper edges.
-Generate a few batches, read them aloud, and keep the names that best match your character's age, rank, and homeland.
+Start with culture first, then choose gender, type, and length.
+High Elf outputs lean stately and refined, Wood Elf options tilt lighter and more nature-linked, while Dark Elf variants carry sharper edges and duskier weight.
+Generate several batches, read them aloud, and keep the names that best match the character's age, house rank, homeland, and public role.

 • Select gender preference or stay neutral for broader options